Expungement in the United States

 Expungement in the United States is a process which varies across jurisdictions.
+In general, expungement is a process through which all records of an arrest and of any subsequent court proceedings are removed from the public record, and the individual may legally deny or fail to acknowledge ever having been arrested for or charged with any crime which has been expunged.

-Many states allow for criminal records to be sealed or expunged, although laws vary by state.
+Many states allow for state criminal records to be sealed or expunged, although laws vary by state.
 Some states do not permit expungement, or allow expungement under very limited circumstances.

-In general, once sealed or expunged, all records of an arrest and of any subsequent court proceedings are removed from the public record, and the individual may legally deny or fail to acknowledge ever having been arrested for or charged with any crime which has been expunged.
+There is no standard or system for expungement of a federal criminal record.

 Federal

 Federal offenses are difficult to obtain expungement and vary based upon the federal circuit.
+Unlike expungement for state offenses, there is no automated or standard system for federal expungement.
 Some federal circuits have upheld the inherent right of judges to order expungement while others have held the opposite.
 Most persons who have been convicted of federal offenses and who want relief from the consequences of the conviction are limited to seeking a pardon, but pardons are rarely granted.